starbelt/evtolpy/docs/theory/evtol-sizing.md

 **Description:**
 * Calculations for the **Depart Taxi** segment consider **horizontal motion only**.
 * Drag effects are neglected, and the aircraft starts from rest, accelerating to a final horizontal velocity.
-* Average horizontal velocity is provided and used to compute displacement, acceleration, and final velocity.
-* The average shaft power is then calculated using MTOM, horizontal acceleration, and average horizontal velocity.
+* Average shaft power is then calculated based on MTOM, horizontal acceleration, and average horizontal velocity.

 **Displacement, Acceleration, and Final Velocity**
 * Let: